gsmith03/codepath-prework/README.md

 The following **required** functionality is completed:

-- [ ] Users see a screen with three labels and a button
+- [x] Users see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

+The following **optional** functionality is completed:

-- [ ] Text color will change depending on the darkness of the background color
+- [x] Text color will change depending on the darkness of the background color

 ## Video Walkthrough

-Below is a demonstration of how the prework app functions:
+Here's a walkthrough of implemented user stories:

 ![cpDemo3](https://github.com/gsmith03/codepath-prework/assets/52078285/170b757b-abcf-4dcd-8d53-78acdb580040)